 In the first two weeks after your SCS procedure, limit some activities as you heal.
 Do not:

 - Lift objects of more than five pounds

 - Do rigorous physical activity such as twisting, bending, or climbing

 - Raise your arms above your head if you had new leads implanted

-What is life like with the implant?
+What is life like with a Boston Scientific SCS system?

 Boston Scientific Clinical Care Specialist Kira Trexler shares her own experience of what life is like for her after getting the SCS implant.

 Boston Scientific pain management solutions offer key advantages backed by solid clinical evidence.
 In particular, therapy that can be personalized to treat your unique pain may help you find relief other treatments have failed to provide.

 Wondering if SCS may be right for you?

 Take this quick quiz and find out. ⟶